 Sinking into forgiveness is a state of mind that occurs during holidays, regardless of the season.
-For example: The month of February is replete with images of diamond rings, dozens or red roses and heart-filled gifts of all shapes and sizes.
+For example: The month of February is replete with images of diamond rings, dozens of red roses and heart-filled gifts of all shapes and sizes.
 The sentiments of these expressions of love can be heart-warming or heart numbing, depending on one’s experience with other people.
 The experiences that we have with family, friends and romantic partners form the fabric of our very being.
 Many of these experiences may have been filled with love, laughter and tenderness, while other experiences may have left us breathless with the pain of loss, disappointment and betrayal.

 The grief and loss that we experience when a relationship ends is often held in the Heart chakra region of the body.
 When grief is lodged in the Heart chakra, this delicate area often closes down due to the constriction of the breath and the tensing of muscles along the front side of the body and behind the heart area in the thoracic spinal region of the upper back.
 A constricted Heart chakra is easy to spot.
 The person often has slumped shoulders, a collapsed chest area and is leaning forward in an unconscious attempt to physically protect his or her heart from further damage.